GoblinArchives/LiminalHorror/Liminal-Horror-SRD.md

 - Impeccable gray suit, trailed by a non-euclidian shadow.
 - To control, to twist, to employ.
 - Can heal using the bodies of others as fuel (drones).
-- Delegated Magic: Can cast chaos magics through conduits, consuming their souls and sundering their flesh.
+- Delegated Magic: Can cast Magics through conduits, consuming their souls and sundering their flesh.

 **Drone:**
  <br> 2 HP, 10 STR, 10 DEX, 10 CTRL,